The Grantham Grocer Fallacy

 Margaret Thatcher embraced a free market ideology, and her view of it can be both illustrated and accounted for by the grocery trade in a place like Grantham, particularly as that trade would have been in the 1930-40 period - when she was growing up and at her most impressionable.
 By the theory, in a free market the "best" emerges by competition, and the inferior goes to the wall; no political or other outside interference is necessary or desirable.
 Better grocers in Grantham, selling higher quality food, and/or offering better value for money, would put force inferior grocers to pull their socks up or go out of business.

 In this free market theory there is an assumption, usually unspoken, that the customers are all-knowing and all-wise; an assumption that they know who the good and bad grocers are, can recognise good and bad groceries, and know what a fair price should be.
-Otherwise they would keep returning to a bad grocer and pay too much for the bad goods, and the bad grocer will cheerfully carry on trading without improvement, contrary to the theory.
+Otherwise they would return to a bad grocer, paying too much for bad goods, and keep the bad grocer in business without improvement, contrary to the theory.
 The customers are therefore supposed to learn who the good and bad grocers are - by word of mouth, from their own personal experience, and perhaps from written reviews.

 I have no reason to

 doubt that Alfred Roberts was a good grocer and that he and his family,

 including the young Margaret, had the satisfaction of seeing the